 Recessions Are Tough – 3 Ways PhDs Can Be Tougher

-Let’s talk about frustration.
+Let’s talk about frustration particularly during a recession.

 I’m talking about the frustration of a rejection in your job search.

 Many PhDs are experiencing this kind of frustration in their post-pandemic job search.